 Nipple, Source - Indiamart.com

-Plugs are similar to caps, the only difference in their working is that they stop the flow in the fitting, not in the pipe.
-Meaning, plugs are put inside the fitting.
+Plugs are similar to caps; the only difference is that they stop the flow in the fitting, not the pipe.
+Meaning that plugs are put inside the fitting.
 As it goes at the side of the fitting, it will either have a male threaded or a spigot end.

 Flanges, Source - Vindex.com.au

 Flanges are unique fittings used for attaching accessories and other constituents of pipe.
 They can also be used to enhance the durability of a pipe.
 You will find the most common type of flang on the base of your toilet.